Hescorlpioanl/Hescorlpioanl.github.io/_posts/summaries/2023-05-15-Head-First-Object-Oriented-Analysis-and-Design-Book.md

 If you favor delegation, composition, and aggregation over inheritance, your software will usually be more flexible, and easier to maintain, extend, and reuse.

-The last thing in this chapter The LSP is not about sub classing, though; it’s about when to subclass.
+The last thing in this chapter The LSP is not about sub classing, though, It’s about when to subclass.

 ---